-Pursuant to paragraph 15.23 of the Bursa Malaysia Securities Berhad's Listing Requirements, the External Auditors have reviewed this Statement on Risk Management and Internal Control.
-Their review was performed in accordance with Audit and Assurance Practice Guides (AAPG 3): Guidance for Auditors on Engagements to Report on the Statement on Risk Management and Internal Control included in the Annual Report, issued by the Malaysian Institute of Accountants.
-Based on their review, nothing has come to their attention that causes them to believe that this Statement is neither prepared, in all material aspects, in accordance with the disclosures required by paragraphs 41 and 42 of the Guidelines, nor factually incorrect.
+Pursuant to paragraph 15.23 of the Bursa Malaysia Listing Requirements, the External Auditors have reviewed this Statement on Risk Management and Internal Control.
+Their review was performed in accordance with Audit and Assurance Practice Guides ("AAPG") 3 : Guidance for Auditors on Engagements to Report on the Statement on Risk Management and Internal Control included in the Annual Report, issued by the Malaysian Institute of Accountants ("MIA").
+Based on their review, nothing has come to their attention that causes them to believe that this Statement is neither prepared, in all material aspects, in accordance with the disclosures required by paragraphs 41 and 42 of the Guidelines and Practice 10.1 and 10.2 of the MCCG 2021 to be set out, nor factually incorrect.